M2-branes and $\mathfrak{q}$-Painlev\'e equations: Fermi gas formalism

 where

 We first focus on $Y_{N_{4},\tilde{N},N_{2}}$ and rewrite it in the operator formalism.
 By combining the Cauchy determinant formula and the Vandermonde determinant formula \cite{Matsumoto:2013nya}

 we can rewrite the third line of \eqref{eq:Ydef} as the determinant of the product of two matrices.
-The notation for the operator formalism is in \eqref{eq:QM-Def}.
+The notation for the operator formalism is in \eqref{eq:QM-Def1},\eqref{eq:QM-Def}.
+The elements of the matrices can be rewritten in the operator formalism.
 We will make use of the following identities

-where in the second line, as we shifted the integration contour to $\mathbb{R}+i\pi L$, one obtains a summation over the resulting residues.
+where in the second line, as we shifted the integration contour from $\mathbb{R}$ to $\mathbb{R}+i\pi L$, we obtain a summation over the resulting residues.
 Fortunately, the contribution to the determinant of the latter vanishes being a linear combination of rows.
-Indeed it is evident from \eqref{eq:CauchyDet} that the sum of the residues is a linear combination of the lower (or right) elements.
-To write all of factors in the operator formalism, we multiply the first matrix by a Fresnel factor.
+Indeed it is evident from \eqref{eq:CauchyDet1},\eqref{eq:CauchyDet} that the sum of the residues is a linear combination of the lower (or right) elements.

+The third line of $Y_{N_{4},\tilde{N},N_{2}}$ is now written in the operator formalism.
+To write all of factors in the operator formalism, we multiply the first matrix by a Fresnel factor $e^{\frac{i}{4\pi k}\sum_{n=1}^{\bar{N}}\lambda_n^2}$.
 We also include the first FI factor, depending on $\zeta$, in the first matrix and the second FI factor, depending on $\zeta'$, in the second matrix.
 After performing the similarity transformations

 we obtain

 where $\tilde{M}=N_4-\tilde{N}$ and $t_{\zeta,n,r}$ is defined in \eqref{eq:t-Def}.

 We now return to the matrix model \eqref{eq:MM-FG-C1}.
 Upon the similarity transformation